English English Español Español العربية العربية

 We will not be collecting a business plan for review.
 However, a plan would be required if you are selected by the state for an audit at some point in the future.
 That’s why we are requiring you to commit to completing a plan within the next 6 months.

 A strong business plan helps child care administrators manage operational objectives such as payroll, facilities costs, and growth.
-First Children’s Finance – as part of Caring MI Future – offers FREE business planning support for new and expanding child care providers.
-Get connected with a business development specialist in your region by filling out this form.
+Wonderschool – as part of Caring MI Future – offers FREE business planning support for new and expanding child care providers.
+You can get started by contacting micoaching@wonderschool.com.

 As a school district, what documents should I double check to avoid pre-qualification delays?
 (2.6.23)